-4.4.2.
-Effectiveness in reducing emissions
+4.4.2 Effectiveness in reduction emissions

 Even a high carbon tax can be ineffective at reducing emissions when abatement opportunities are very expensive.
 The success in reducing emissions was greatly facilitated by abundant and affordable low-carbon electricity (Anderson, 2010; p.
 7; Martínez & Silveira, 2013; p.
-117), biomass, as well as the move towards district heating (Bohlin, 1998) presenting a variety of pathways to reduce emissions costeffectively and without the need of major systemic transformation.
+117), biomass, as well as the move towards district heating (Bohlin, 1998) presenting a variety of pathways to reduce emissions cost-effectively and without the need of major systemic transformation.
 For heating, this was possible through fuel switching (district) and electrification (distributed), while in road transport blending with biofuels allowed emission reductions largely without new infrastructure.
-With significant and inelastic demand for heating18 and transport19 as well as an export-oriented manufacturing sector, emission reductions through reduced consumption/output have proved challenging.
+With significant and inelastic demand for heating and transport as well as an export-oriented manufacturing sector, emission reductions through reduced consumption/output have proved challenging.